Green Schools Quest

 Awards

-Cash awards and trophies are presented to winning teams in Elementary, Middle and High School Divisions:
+Cash awards and trophies are presented to winning teams in Elementary, Middle School, and High School Categories.
+This year’s NEW prize structure:

 Additionally, five Spotlight Awards are presented across the age divisions ($100 each):